ericmoritz/blog/content/books-self-taught-comp-scientists-must-read.md

 computer scientist and all the while having a lot of fun in the process.

+**Update:** The [Hacker News discussion](http://news.ycombinator.com/item?id=3595599) about this article provides a number of alternative books to my list.

 # Book Links

 * [C Programming Language](http://amzn.to/zUOn2s)
 * [Mastering Algorithms in C](http://amzn.to/yIiWbR)
 * [The Little Schemer](http://amzn.to/z2FOF7)